 From the 1972 World Book Encyclopedia.
 Author’s collection.

-The design was officially designate a Deployable Artificial-Gravity Space Station and was designed by a team led by NASA Langley Research Center engineer Rene Bergland.
+The design was officially designated the Deployable Artificial-Gravity Space Station and was developed by a team led by NASA Langley Research Center engineer Rene Bergland.

 of the Deployable Artificial-Gravity Space Station.